-This study adopts the study's results (Berawi et al., 2020), which identify three successful TOD areas based on Cervero's 'variable D': density, diversity, design, accessibility, and distance to transit.
+This study builds upon the findings of Berawi et al. (2020), which identify three successful TOD areas using Cervero's 'variable D' framework: density, diversity, design, accessibility, and distance to transit.
 The first is Union Square in Kowloon, Hong Kong, featuring a mixed-use development with an integrated transit station.
 The second is Namba Park in Osaka, adjacent to Sekai station and including shopping arcades and other facilities.
 The third is D-Cube City in Seoul, a complex with direct access to Shindorim Station.
-Berawi's research details the variables used to analyze these successful TODs as follows: Table 1 TOD Variables
+Berawi's research details the variables used to analyze these successful TODs as follows Table 1.
+These TOD variables will be reviewed for each TOD location along the Jakarta MRT Phase 1 corridor and will be compared with the variables from the three benchmark TOD locations.